mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

     - Zoox
     - Lyft/Uber
 - Networking:
+  - Design servers, data centers, and networking equipment that serves as the foundation of the internet
+  - Work at board/system-level design and custom networking ASICs
   - Overlap with tech, good salaries (in tech)
+  - Tech-focused companies are often in San Francisco Bay Area, but there are tons of opportunies everywhere
   - Companies include:
     - Facebook
     - HP Enterprise